704th CBRN Protection Brigade (Ukraine): History

 The disbandment of the unit, as part of the reorganisation of the Ukrainian Army, started in 2013.
 The military property (machines, garages, hangars) was sold, and personnel dismissed or transferred to other units.
 In December 2013, the last 20 CRM-4 (Chemical Reconnaissance Machine) vehicles based on armored personnel carrier (BTR-80) were sent to Crimea.
 In total, there were about 50 of them in the Unit.

-Russian-Ukrainian war
+Russo-Ukrainian war

-With the beginning of the Russo-Ukrainian War (c2014), regiment personnel with machine guns and sapper shovels in their hands took part in the protection of the territorial integrity of Ukraine.
+With the beginning of the Russo-Ukrainian War in 2014, regiment personnel with machine guns and sapper shovels in their hands took part in the protection of the territorial integrity of Ukraine.

 In June 2015, the 60th anniversary of the 704th Regiment of Radiological, Chemical and Biological Protection was celebrated.

-As of 2017, the regiment is not considered a "combat" unit and participates in operations mostly on the second and third lines of defence.
+As of 2017, the regiment is not considered a combat unit and participates in operations mostly on the second and third lines of defence.